ioBanker/docs.bitshares.build/MPA.md

 - Target Collateral Ratio (TCR): Sell only enough collateral to reach TCR again.
 - Call Price (CP): = DEBT / COLLATERAL * MCR The price at which short/borrowed positions are getting margin called.
 - Maximum Short Squeeze Ratio (MSSR): Max. liquidation penalty.
 Real penalty is dependent on market liquidity.

-- Force Settlement Offset (FSO): Fee for MPA settlement, from the MPA holder.
+- Force Settlement Offset (FSO): Fee for MPA settlement for the collateral owner
+- Force Settlement Fee (FSF): Fee for MPA settlement for the asset owner
+- Max. settleable volume each maintance period

 - Market Fee: Orderbook Exchange Fee
-- Force Settlement Fee (FSF): Fee
-- Max. settleable volume each maintance period
+- Taker Fee: Percentage of the market fee paid by the taker

 ## Borrowing
 The BitShares network is capable of minting any MPA, with any collateral, without any interest rate.